 Brian K JULYAN MS

-A professional consultant and educator, Brian has worked in all areas of the hospitality industry as well as being a chief examiner / judge for a multitude of food and beverage programmes and competitions.
+Brian gained his Master Sommelier qualification in 1972, after which he proposed the formation of the Court which was ultimately established in 1977.
+A professional consultant and educator, Brian has worked in all areas of the hospitality industry as well as being a chief examiner/judge for a multitude of programmes and competitions.
+Brian now devotes much of his time to mentoring candidates preparing for the Court’s MS exam.

 For several years Charles led the Bailliage of USA’s National Young Sommeliers Competition working with Master Sommeliers and Masters of Wine to grow, redesign and improve the educational experience for young wine professionals, Sommelier participation more than doubled in this era.